ericanaglik/cracking-the-coding-interview-prep/arrays-and-strings/README.md

 > From 1.1: isUnique()

+### The Keys Loop

-- The for loop that is great for looping over the keys and values of an object
+Loop that is great for looping over the keys and values of an object

 ``` javascript
 for (key in dict)